vbookshelf/myOfflineAi-PrivacyFirst/README.md

 The app has a context warning system that will alert you when the context size has been exceeded or is close to being exceeded.
 Also, the total number of tokens in the message history is continuously printed in the console.
 This will help you monitor the context size.
 Ensure that this value stays below the value that you set for NUM_CTX.

+### 5- Performance has suddenly slowed down

+This can happen if you've submitted a large file.
+Even when you change the model to a smaller model the performance can still be slow.

+Soultion:<br>
+Close the terminal.
+This shuts down the app.
+Then double-click the file to start the app again.

 <br>

 ## Selecting and using models